 Formentera is Ibiza’s small sister island, worth a day trip.
 I must say this one counts mostly for spring or autumn, unless you want to get sweaty on a bicycle, scooter, bus or rent an extra car for a day on Formentera.
 In high season the ferry from Eivissa to Formentera goes at least once an hour, and a few times a day with the capacity to take cars as well.

-Keep in mind that most rental cars from Ibiza are NOT allowed to be taken to Formentera and some sort of method for getting around is pretty handy on Formentera.
-If you do take your rental car by ferry from Ibiza to Formentera without the car rental company’s permission, you will drive around without insurance!
+Keep in mind that most rental cars from Ibiza are NOT allowed to be taken to Formentera, while some sort of method for getting around is pretty handy there… If you do take your rental car by ferry from Ibiza to Formentera without the car rental company’s permission, you will drive around without insurance!
+So check in advance with the rental company.

 Booking a ferry ticket can be arranged in several ways.
 At a booth of Las Dalias hippie market, at the ticket office of Trasmapi at Port of Eivissa or online: